T-MaxWiese-T/SEFCommunityMod/README.md

 To run SWATEd, use the "LaunchSwatEd.bat" file.
 You can make a shortcut to these .bat files for more convenience.

-The mod can be removed by deleting the SEF folder from your hard drive.
+The mod can be removed by deleting the SEFC folder from your hard drive.

 NOTE: You may run into an issue with the game not saving your settings, or throwing an assertion failure at times in the Settings menu.
 This is mostly a problem with Windows Vista and up; try giving the folder write permissions or "Total Control".
 Alternatively you can make your SWAT4x.exe run in administrator mode.